bbmielke/Azure-Search/README.md

     Merge documents onto the index.
 This fails if the document does not already exist in the index, and it merges the hash keys.

-    Merge documents can return a success on $tx->success, while still having errors on individual documents.
+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

+    In addition to checking the error on the call, merge returns a status for each document merged.
+This is since individual documents may not exist and hence cant be merged.
+You may want to check the status for each documents errors.
-    You should loop through each document to see each documents status.
-See the EXAMPLE below (or review search\_online.t for example)
+    Please look at the example below or review search\_online.t for an example.

     For more information on upload, merge\_or\_upload, or delete look at: